simaple-team/simaple/docs/modules/simulate_en.rst

 ``(Store, Action) -> (Event)``

 Paying attention to the signature, the Dispatcher does not simply change a state, but it changes the ``Store`` received as a parameter.
-Because of this, Dispatchers do not necessarily guarantee immutability of States in the Store.
+Because of this, Dispatchers do not guarantee immutability of States in the Store, and hence are not pure functions.

 Reducer
 ----------